 - Are you just selling food and drinks to draw in the crowds to sell your stuff?

 That means to get your money back.
-If you sell the bottled water for $1.00 each you will make 100% profit and double your money.
-This is where you will want to be IF you are selling for profit or fundraising money to give to a charity.
+If you sell bottled water for $1.00 each, you will make 100% profit and double your money.
+Think profit for those of you who are selling for profit or fundraising money to give to a charity.

-If you sell each cookie for $0.25 each you will earn back $5.00 which means you’ve made over 100% profit.
-Essentially you’d have enough to buy 2 more bags of cookies and still have $1 profit left.
+Selling cookies for $0.25 each will earn $5.00, which means you’ve made over 100% profit.
+Essentially you’d have enough to buy two more bags of cookies and still have one dollar profit.

 Best Garage Sale Food and Drinks to Sell

-Ideally buying all the products you are selling while they are on sale will yield even more profits from your garage sale food and drinks.
+Ideally, buying all the products you are selling while on sale will yield even more profits from your garage sale of food and drinks.